Check Your Pet's Records

-At Stevenson Ranch Veterinary Center, we’re committed to providing quality pet services to Stevenson Ranch and surrounding communities.
-Although pet spay and neuter surgery is a common procedure you’ll likely want your pet to undergo, our attention to detail is never lacking.
+At Stevenson Ranch Veterinary Center, we’re committed to providing quality veterinary services to Stevenson Ranch and surrounding communities.
+Although cat and dog spay and neuter surgery is a common procedure you’ll likely want your pet to undergo, our attention to detail is never lacking.
 Because many determining factors are involved in pet spay and neuter surgery, we counsel pet owners on the appropriate time to have the procedure done.
-When you have your pet spayed and neutered at our animal hospital, we’ll also give you detailed after-care instructions.
+When you have your cat or dog spayed and neutered at our animal hospital, we’ll also give you detailed after-care instructions.

 - Female pets have a decreased incidence of breast tumors.